lightning/bolts/01-messaging.md

 The size of the message is required by the transport layer to fit into a 2-byte unsigned int; therefore, the maximum possible size is 65535 bytes.

 A node:
-  - MUST ignore any additional data within a message beyond the length that it expects for that type.
+  - MUST ignore any additional data within a message beyond the `extension`.
   - upon receiving a known message with insufficient length for the contents:
+    - MUST fail the channels.
+  - upon receiving an invalid `extension`:
     - MUST fail the channels.
   - that negotiates an option in this specification:
     - MUST include all the fields annotated with that option.